 Fig. 2.
 Comparative demonstration of the docked Life Chemicals hit compound (left) and the reference compound from ChEMBL (right).

 Leukotriene A4 (LTA4)

 Fig. 3.
-Two hits from the Life chemicals Stock, bound to the Zn atom from the opposite direction in the active site of LTA4 (PDBID:3FH7) (upper row), and two similar docked inhibitors from ChEMBL database (CHEMBL515470, IC50 = 29 nM and CHEMBL481860 IC50 = 46 nM) in the same positions (bottom row).
+Two hits from the Life chemicals Stock, bound to the Zn atom from the opposite direction in the active site of LTA4 (PDBID:3FH7) (upper row), and two similar docked inhibitors from the ChEMBL database (CHEMBL515470, IC50 = 29 nM and CHEMBL481860 IC50 = 46 nM) in the same positions (bottom row).

 Janus Kinase 3 (JAK3)

 Fig. 4.
-Docked reference compounds CHEMBL577944 (IC50 = 500 nM) and CHEMBL2062809 (IC50 = 72 nM) (left) and a hit from Life Chemicals HTS Compound Collection (right).
+Docked reference compounds CHEMBL577944 (IC50 = 500 nM) and CHEMBL2062809 (IC50 = 72 nM) (left) and a hit from the Life Chemicals HTS Compound Collection (right).

 Prostaglandin-endoperoxide Synthase 2, Cyclooxygenase-2 (COX-2)